SergeDmi/ConfocalGN/README.md

 To use the confocal generator, the user must provide :

-1 - A ground truth, either
+1 - A ground truth `truth`, either

-1A - The ground truth is a set of fluorophore positions (as a matlab matrix or saved in a text file).
+1A - `truth.source` : a set of fluorophore positions (as a matlab matrix or saved in a text file).
 This is then converted into a high resolution image (a 3D matrix).
 This conversion may include fluorophore stochasticity and background fluorescence.

-1B - An image IMG (a 3D matrix or a TIFF file)
+1B - `truth.img` an image (a 3D matrix or a TIFF file)
 The ground truth image can be a high resolution image.
-By default the ground truth image should be isotropic, but non-isotropic images are possible provided conf.pix and conf.psf are scaled accordingly.
+By default the ground truth image should be isotropic, but non-isotropic images are possible provided `conf.pix` and `conf.psf` are scaled accordingly.

-2 - A parameter structure conf, containing : `conf.pix`, the confocal voxel size (in physical units), a 3x1 vector and `conf.psf`, microscope 2-way point spread function.
+2 - A parameter structure `conf`, containing : `conf.pix`, the confocal voxel size (in physical units), a 3x1 vector and `conf.psf`, microscope 2-way point spread function.
 `conf.psf` can be
 - an image (matlab matrix or tiff file), with the same pixel size as the ground truth image